Tanto Olaofe: 2023–24 season

 Olaofe started the season opener, a 1–0 defeat to Gillingham on 5 August 2023.
 His first goal of the season came on 15 August, in a 1–1 draw against Bradford City.
 On 23 September 2023, he scored his first Football League hat-trick in a 5–0 win over Wrexham.
 This also made him the first Stockport player to score a hat-trick in the Football League since Carl Baker in 2009.
 At the end of the season, Stockport were announced as League Two champions.
 Olaofe was Stockport's top scorer with 20 goals in 43 games, which also made him the first Stockport player since Luke Beckett in the 2002–03 season to score 20 goals in a Football League campaign.

 2024–25 season

 Olaofe extended his contract by three years in June 2024.
 After going through a minor surgery, he scored in his first appearance of the season on 17 August in a 3–0 win over Blackpool.

 Charlton Athletic

+2025–26 season and loan to Stockport

 On 2 July 2025, Olaofe joined newly promoted Championship side Charlton Athletic on a three-year deal, for an undisclosed transfer fee.
+On 28 January 2026, Olaofe re-joined Stockport County on loan for the remainder of the season.

+Loan to Lincoln City

+On 7 August 2026, Olaofe joined Lincoln City on a season-long loan.
+He made his debut the following day, replacing Freddie Draper in the EFL Cup against Derby County.